1 Gyro

 Χαίρετε, escapaders!
-Besides the rich history of Western civilization, honeymoon islands, and all the CATS (seriously, where are the doggies?), Greece is known for its phenomenal food.
+Besides the rich history of Western civilization, honeymoon islands, and all the CATS, Greece is known for its phenomenal food.
 Aahhhhh…Greek food.
 Double Woof Hooooo.
 Greek food is one of my favorite cuisines in the world, and for a very simple reason – everything is sooooo darn yummy!
 Plus, if I feel like skipping the meat, veggie dishes are ubiquitous.
 When in Greece, I find myself asking the same question over and over again – souvlaki or gyro?
 OR perhaps both?
 Greek food contains a myriad of delicious meats and vegetables, well-suited for a balanced delight.
 Whether you are in historic Athens, touristy Santorini, or party central Mykonos, you must indulge in some authentic Greek food to complete your Greek experience.
 Here is my list of 10 of the BEST Greek Foods:

 # 1 Gyro